 Lessons from Thumbsucking, the Earliest Addiction

-We can learn lots from these 10 ways to help kids conquer thumb habits.
+We can learn a lot from these 10 strategies that help kids stop thumbsucking.

 Posted Jan 26, 2012

 What helps kids to cease sucking their fingers or thumbs?
-These principles can prove useful as well for grownups who want to overcome mistaken-things-we-put-in-our-mouths like excessive food, alcohol or drugs, and cigarettes.
-Self-destructive habits have a corrosive effective on our personal morale and can make relationship and marriage problems as well.
-Better to learn from what helps thumbsucking young chldren to bring an end to these patterns.
+The principles that work can also prove useful for grownups who want to overcome mistaken-things-we-put-in-our-mouths, like excessive food, alcohol, drugs, or cigarettes.
+Self-destructive habits can have a corrosive effect on our personal morale and can lead to relationship and marriage problems.
+Here's what you can learn from thumbsucking-prevention strategies.

-Thumbsucking emerges in infancy, but the habit may start even earlier.
+Thumbsucking typically emerges in infancy, but the habit may start even earlier.
 Many babies have been sucking already for multiple months before they even leave the womb.
-By the time they have grown to age 3 or 4 when it's time to stop the habit, kids' thumbs travel a well-worn path to their mouth, a pathway so familiar that most ardent thumbsuckers aren't even aware when or if their thumb is in their mouth.
+By the time they have grown to age 3 or 4—when many parents start to believe that it's time to stop the habit—kids' thumbs travel a well-worn path to their mouth, a pathway so familiar that most ardent thumbsuckers aren't even aware when or if their thumb is in their mouth.

 "Trying to end thumbsucking will do more harm than good," our genial dentist advised me.
 He was concerned that parents would end up fighting with their child or would damage the child's self-image by calling attention to sucking habits.

-From this experience came publication of my first book, David Decides About Thumbsucking, a story for children with an information section for parents.
+From this experience came the publication of my first book, David Decides About Thumbsucking, a story for children (with an information section for parents).
 In addition, my background research for the parents' section educated me further on overcoming addictions.

-Beyond thumbsucking, the following lessons apply to as well to other problematic childhood habits like nail-biting, hair-pulling or twisting, whining, shouting, biting and hitting.
-They apply also to grownup self-destructive habits such as addictions, over-eating, smoking, gambling, affairs, too much TV or computer time, porn and excessive anger.
+Beyond thumbsucking, the following lessons can apply to to other problematic childhood habits like nail-biting, hair-pulling or twisting, whining, shouting, biting, and hitting.
+They also apply to grownup self-destructive habits such as addictions, over-eating, smoking, gambling, affairs, too much TV or computer time, or excessive anger.

-When does a bad habit qualify as an addiction?
-Usually it's a function of how much the habit has become physiologically essential so that people feel craving when it is missing.
+When does a bad habit start to qualify more as an addiction?
+Usually, it's a function of how much the habit has become physiologically essential—in other words, people feel craving when the substance or thing is missing.
 That definitely happens with thumbsucking.

-In studies comparing children who do or do not suck a thumb, finger or pacifier, it turns out that the suckers become emotionally more independent at a younger age.
+In studies comparing children who do or do not suck a thumb, finger, or pacifier, it turns out that the suckers become emotionally more independent at a younger age.
 Researchers put a child and mom on one end of a long room.
 On the far end were appealing toys.
-The suckers ventured further and played with the toys away from Mom longer than the non-suckers.
-While all the children had similarly positive interactions with Mom on returning to her, the suckers seemed to have higher self-confidence about playing independently.
-They knew that if they felt stressed they could suck for a bit, feel better, and resume playing on their own.
+The suckers ventured further and played with the toys (away from Mom) longer than the non-suckers.
+While all the children had similarly positive interactions with their mother on returning to her, the suckers seemed to have higher self-confidence about playing independently.
+They knew that if they felt stressed, they could suck for a bit, feel better, and resume playing on their own.

-It's generally not until they become toddlers that the downsides of thumbsucking begin to outweigh the gains.
-Kids then tend to suck when they are trying to fall asleep, when they feel bored, when they are idling between activities, and to self-soothe when they are upset.
-While these continue to be positive motivations, the facial appearance detriments of continuing to suck make it important that children by this age find other solutions to these natural challenges.
+It's generally not until children become toddlers that the downsides of thumbsucking begin to outweigh the gains.
+At that age, kids tend to suck when they are trying to fall asleep, when they feel bored, when they are idling between activities, and to self-soothe when they are upset.
+While these continue to be positive motivations, the facial appearance detriments of continuing to suck make it important that children of this age find other solutions to these natural challenges.